tegorman13/Dissertation/docs/Sections/diss_full_gfm.md

 using “more force” or “less force”, or a teacher providing letter grades rather than numeric scores.
-Although ordinal feedback provides less detailed information per trial, prior research has shown that less detailed feedback isn’t necessarily detrimental to learning.
+Although ordinal feedback provides less detailed information per trial, prior research has shown that less detailed feedback is not necessarily detrimental to learning.
 For example, Cornwall et al. (2022) manipulated whether participants received categorical (correct or incorrect) vs. numerical feedback (reward points ranging from 50-100).
 They found that the categorical condition produced superior learning, which they explained as arising from larger prediction errors.
-Although we do not make specific predictions about the ordinal condition in our study, it serves as a manipulation that might influence the learning process.
+While we do not make specific predictions about the ordinal condition, this manipulation allows us to explore how different types of feedback might interact with training variability to influence learning and generalization.

 ### Methods & Procedure